drien/tts-joinery/README.md

 Since currently-popular APIs are limited to 4096 characters, this library will:

--   Chunk the input text into sentences using the [NLTK Punkt module](https://www.nltk.org/api/nltk.tokenize.punkt.html)
+-   Chunk the input text into sentences using the [NLTK Punkt module](https://www.nltk.org/api/nltk.tokenize.punkt.html) (for better audio by avoiding segments split in the middle of a word or sentence).
 -   Run each chunk through the TTS API
 -   Join together the resulting output to produce a single MP3 file